tanghus/harbour-swordfish/README.md

 Lookup definitions, examples and related words.

-Results are taken from from several sources, so you when in doubt look at more than the first result.
+Results are taken from from several sources, so when in doubt look at more than the first result.

 * Definitions are very informative.
 * Examples puts the words into context, and can some times be very funny.